 This fall Freelance held a celebratory evening, thanks to the generosity of a board member, honoring former Freelancers Jennifer Flackett and Carrie Aizley for their work in the arts.
-Board members, alums, current and former parents, current and former staff spoke about the importance of the Freelance experience in their lives and the friendships that endure:
+Board members, alums, and current and former parents and staff, spoke about the importance of the Freelance experience in their lives and the friendships that endure.

 "It is a lifesaving activity for young people."

 "It is the most humane place in the world to be a kid."

 "Freelance got me through tough times growing up."

 These were common themes as parents talked about their shy children, some of whom had problems at school who had found their voices and their self-esteem at Freelance.

 A Freelance Parent Shares Her Experience - Spring 2010

 I just wanted to thank you for directing such a wonderful program.
 Our daughter really loves being in the troupe, and always comes home from rehearsals saying how much fun she had.